Puppies need a lot of equipment and supplies.

 Always be sure to think about where you are going to put your pup’s crate before making your purchase.

-If you’re not sure where you’ll be placing your dog crate, make sure to read our guide to crate training 101 where we talk about why your dog might prefer being crated in your bedroom!
+If you’re not sure where you’ll be placing your dog crate, make sure to read our guide to crate training 101 where we talk about this and other crate-placement considerations.

 Fortunately, there are a lot of different colors and styles you can choose from.
 Just don’t overvalue aesthetic considerations at the expense of things like security.